South Australian Literary Awards

 The South Australian Literary Awards celebrates South Australia's diverse writing culture by offering national and state-based literary prizes across a range of genres.
 Three fellowships for South Australian writers are included, highlighting the importance of our unique local writers, supporting the literary community, and contributing to public engagement with literature.

 Introduced in 1986, the South Australian Literary Awards are supported by the Government of South Australia through Arts South Australia, and proudly managed by the State Library of South Australia.
-2024 heralds a new era for the Awards with the unveiling of a fresh look and new name.
+2024 heralded a new era for the Awards with the unveiling of a fresh look and new name.

 National Awards for Published Works